grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 k6 run k6-script.js
 ```

 To export a recorded session to HAR format, use a proxy recorder such as [Fiddler proxy](https://www.telerik.com/fiddler/fiddler-everywhere) or [GitLab HAR recorder](https://gitlab.com/gitlab-org/security-products/har-recorder/).

-Note that, as with the previous converters, this method could help to create your first tests or the skeleton of a complex test scenario.
-Still, it is recommended to implement your test scripts.
+As with the previous converters, the recorder can help prototype tests.
+Again, we recommend learning to write your test scripts.

 ## Beyond HTTP APIs

 Due to the popularity of the web and REST APIs, this guide has used the term focused on  HTTP APIs.
 But APIs are not restricted to the HTTP protocol.

 By default, k6 supports testing the following protocols:

 - [HTTP/1.1, HTTP/2](https://k6.io/docs/javascript-api/k6-http/)
 - [WebSockets](https://k6.io/docs/javascript-api/k6-ws/)